xaedes/jenkins-inbound-agent-docker-in-docker/README.md

  - `secret`: Contains the secret that is used to connect from the agent to Jenkins master.
  - `url`: Contains the complete url to your Jenkins instance, e.g. https://jenkins.yourdomain.tld/
- - `agent_name`: Contains the name for the Jenkins agent, e.g. agent_smath
+ - `agent_name`: Contains the name for the Jenkins agent, e.g. agent_smith

 Start the agent with `./start_agent.sh`.